top of page

 The ASEAN FAW Action Plan is currently involved in an exciting regional project that is generating new knowledge on BPH populations and control approaches across ten countries in South and Southeast Asia (Bangladesh, Bhutan, Cambodia, Indonesia, Lao PDR, Nepal, Philippines, Thailand, Sri Lanka, and Vietnam).
 This project is generously supported by South Korea’s Asian Food and Agriculture Cooperation Initiative (AFACI) in partnership with CSIRO (Genomics Team) and will run from 2023 to 2026.
 More Information on the project will be provided shortly.

-The brown planthopper, a piercing-sucking insect, poses a significant threat to rice crops.
-Adults come in two variations: macropterous (long-winged) and brachypterous (short-winged) forms.
-The long-winged form measures around 3.5 – 4.5 mm and boasts transparent wings with prominent veins, adding to its distinct appearance against a brown body.
-The young nymphs start white and gradually darken as they mature.
+• The long-winged form measures around 3.5 – 4.5 mm and boasts transparent wings with prominent veins, adding to its distinct appearance against a brown body.

 Seven Tips for Control and Management